 Victoria practises in litigation and insolvency law.
 She specialises in contractual disputes between commercial parties and resolving disputes either through negotiation, litigation or alternative dispute resolution.

-Albana joined the Corporate & Commercial Team as a Paralegal in February 2016 before becoming a Trainee Solicitor in May 2017.
-Albana is due to qualify in November 2018.
+Albana joined the Corporate & Commercial Team as a Paralegal in February 2016 before qualifying as a Solicitor in December 2018.

 Hugh is a specialist company and commercial lawyer with over 20 years’ experience acting for clients across the business spectrum.
 He advises on a wide range of company and commercial legal matters, including: